-Today Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More
+‘Today’ Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More

 A post shared by Savannah Guthrie (@savannahguthrie) on

 It looks like Charley Guthrie will be little Haley Joy’s first baby friend!

-Savannah is heard in the background of the video saying, “”Good morning!
+Savannah was heard in the background of the video saying, “Good morning!
 What do you have to say to your friend Haley?”

-As her little baby Charley ‘spoke back’ in adorable baby talk, Savannah continued, “What?
+As her little baby Charley “spoke back” in adorable baby talk, Savannah continued, “What?
 Really, you love her already?
 You do?
 Wow, she’s a lucky little girl, huh?”

-Savannah’s baby boy Charley was born in December 2016, with Haley Joy Kotb following soon after.
+Savannah’s baby boy, Charley, was born in December of 2016, with Haley Joy Kotb following soon after.
 Hoda shared that Haley Joy was born on Valentine’s Day and added that Haley is “the love of my life.”

-Jenna Bush Hager, an NBC News Correspondent of the Today Show, also responded to the new mom’s announcement.
-Jenna shared her over abundant excitement and even added baby girl Haley’s middle name in her Twitter post.
+Jenna Bush Hager, an NBC News correspondent on the Today show, also responded to the new mom’s announcement.
+Jenna shared her overabundant excitement and even added baby girl Haley’s middle name in her Twitter post.

 Can't.
 Stop.
 Crying.
 So thrilled for you , @hodakotb.
 Haley Joy's life will be defined by *JOY* with you as a mama.
 Love!